thiagoluigi7/backend-developer-test/README.md

 This last command will delete all previous build of the project and then build it again and start the main lambda offline.
 This will simulate a AWS Api Gateway and a Lambda execution when you make a request to `localhost:4000/`.
 So if you want to make the `GET /companies` you can make a GET request to `localhost:4000/companies`.

+#### Notes

+The `PUT /job/:job_id/publish` endpoint uses a SQS Queue and the queue will start another lambda.
+So to better see this endpoint in action it is advised to deploy this project to AWS to test it fully.

 ### Remotely

 I've deployed this project to my personal AWS account as well to test and I will leave it online for some time.
 So it is possible to make requests to it online as well.
 To do that you can use this endpoint `https://2m9bqd3oo3.execute-api.us-east-1.amazonaws.com/` as an entry point.
 So if you want to make the `GET /companies` you can make a GET request to `https://2m9bqd3oo3.execute-api.us-east-1.amazonaws.com/companies`.